SUSTechHSAS/multiply-or-release/docs/Proposal.md

 ### Use Case

+The user runs the program, screams "All hail the RNGesus!" and watches.

 ### Code Design

 All app logic in Bevy uses the Entity Component System paradigm, which is often shortened to ECS.